 The second table is used to determine the intensities for the fish species used in fish meal.
 The first column is for 'Fish Group Name' for the fish that are used in aquaculture fish feed.
-The next column, 'Production Intensity W' is for the world average production intensity, this is followed by a column for

-'Production W' which is total world catch for each fish in the 'Fish Group' (referenced from fishmeal_fishes).
+The next column, 'Production Intensity W' is for the world average production intensity, this is followed by a column for 'Production W' which is total world catch for each fish in the 'Fish Group' (referenced from fishmeal_fishes).
 For 'Production Intensity W', the EQF for Marine (referenced in eqf) is divided by 'Effective PPR W' which is calculated in fishmeal_fishes.

 The third table calculates the Intensity of Fishmeal and Fish Oil used in aquaculture_yields.
 There are three columns, with two sets of headings in each column to separate fish meal and fish oil.
 In the first column is 'Intensity of Fishmeal Fish' followed by the calculation for Fishmeal, and then the second heading after that is 'Intensity of Fish oil Fish' followed by the calculation for fish oil.
 The second column is for 'Extraction rate of Fishmeal' and 'Extraction rate of Fish oil', and indicates the relative amounts of these products in the fish feed.
 In the third column is 'Intensity of Fishmeal' and 'Intensity of Fish oil', which refer to the intensity of the fishmeal and fish oil that are fed to fish.
 These are global averages used to determine the 'Intensity of Fishmeal' in imported commodities.
-'Intensity of Fishmeal Fish' and 'Intensity of Fish oil Fish' are the same, and are calculated by adding together the 'Production Intensity' and the 'Production' in the second, then dividing this sum by 'Production'.
+'Intensity of Fishmeal Fish' and 'Intensity of Fish oil Fish oil Fish oil Fish' are the same, and are calculated by adding together the 'Production Intensity' and the 'Production' in the second, then dividing this sum by 'Production'.
 This is the total intensity of fish used in fishmeal.
 The extraction rates are taken from FishSTAT.
-The 'Intensity of Fishmeal Fish' and 'Intensity of Fish oil Fish' are multiplied by the extraction rates to determine the 'Intensity of Fish oil Fish' are multiplied by the extraction rates to determine the 'Intensity of Fish oil'.
+The 'Intensity of Fishmeal Fish' and 'Intensity of Fish oil Fish' are multiplied by the extraction rates to determine the 'Intensity of Fish oil Fish' are multiplied by the extraction rates to determine the 'Intensity of Fish oil Fish' are multiplied by the extraction rates to determine the 'Intensity of Fish oil Fish' and the 'Intensity of Fish oil'.

 The fourth table is for the world average yield for crop products that are used in fishmeal for imported aquaculture commodities.
 The first column is for 'Crops used in aquafeed' and it contains the list of crops used in fishmeal, and the second column is for 'Yield W'.
 'Yield W' references yields calculated in crop_efp for each of the crops in the 'Crops used in aquafeed' column.
 The 'Yield W' values are used in the next (fifth) table to determine 'Average Crop Yield W'.
-This average is multiplied by the EQF for cropland in eqf to determine the 'Crops Intensity W' of this average yield.
+This average is multiplied by the EQF for cropland in eqf to determine the 'Crop Intensity W' of this average yield.